 I hope you enjoyed this recipe for my mother's coddle.
 As you have seen by this article it is quick, easy, and cheap.

-I hope this recipe and photos of my mother cooking her own variation of the Dublin coddle has inspired you to give it a try.
 My grandmother Louise would cook her Irish coddle without carrots, which is the traditional way to make this dish.

 My mother, Christina, also cooked it this way until we were born.
 She added the carrots for the nutritional value and the colour so we would get the benefit.

 My mother is now a great grandmother and still cooks this dish for herself and my father.
 When I was taking the photos for this recipe, my father asked what I was doing.
 When I explained about the article, he was bemused because he said, "Sure everyone knows how to make a coddle."